wmeddie/konnyaku/docs/architecture-plan.md

 ## Technical Considerations

 ### Model Management
-- The GGUF model file should be downloaded and bundled with the application
+- The GGUF model file will be downloaded from HuggingFace on first use using the `hf` flag
+- Model download respects the model's license requirements
-- Model loading should happen on application startup or first translation request
+- Model loading happens on first translation request
 - Keep model in memory for quick subsequent translations
+- Cache downloaded model locally to avoid re-downloading

 ### Error Handling
 - Handle model loading failures gracefully